Paula Badosa: Early life and background

 Paula Badosa was born in Manhattan, New York, to Spanish parents Mireia Gibert Baró and Josep Badosa Codolar.
 Both of her parents worked in fashion.
-When she was seven, Badosa and her family moved to Barcelona.
+When she was seven, Badosa and her family moved back to Barcelona.
 She then started playing tennis, at Club Tennis d'Aro (Platja d'Aro).
 At the age of 14, she moved to Valencia in order to progress in tennis.
 At the age of 17, she returned to Barcelona.

 Besides Spanish, she speaks Catalan, English and a little French.
 Her favourite tournament is the US Open.
 Her idols growing up were Rafael Nadal and Maria Sharapova.
 Badosa has also said she is a huge admirer of Simona Halep.

 When she was a child she aspired to be a model, following her parents' path.
 She has struggled with depression and anxiety.

-Junior career
+Career

+Juniors

 Badosa is a former junior world No. 8.
 She made her debut at the ITF Junior Circuit in September 2012, at the age of 14.
 In February 2014, she won her first junior singles title at the Grade-1 Mediterranee Avenir in Casablanca.
 In April 2014, she won the doubles title at a Grade-1 tournament, the Trofeo Juan Carlos Ferrero in Villena.
 In May 2014, she reached the semifinals of the Grade-A Trofeo Bonfiglio in doubles.

-In the juniors division of the 2014 French Open, she reached the quarterfinals in both singles and doubles.
+In the junior division of the 2014 French Open, she was able to reach the quarterfinals in both singles and doubles.
 She then reached the quarterfinals in the juniors division at Wimbledon in singles.
 She finished runner-up at the European Junior Championships in singles, losing to compatriot Sara Sorribes Tormo, and finished runner–up in doubles.
 She completed her junior career at the 2015 French Open, where she won the girls' singles title.
 In juniors she won three singles and one doubles titles on the circuit.